 Various bodies under the NPCSC have also adopted several implementing rules, including:

 While the terms “recording” and “review” regularly appear together, in practice they are entirely separate (but closely connected) processes.
 For obvious reasons, “recording” is a precondition for “review.”
-But “review” does not necessarily follow “recording”—in fact, most legislation recorded with the NPCSC are not reviewed.
+But “review” does not necessarily follow “recording.”
+In fact, most legislation recorded with the NPCSC is not reviewed.
 Below, we will discuss “recording” and “review” in turn.

-- Special economic zone regulations (经济特区法规) enacted by the provincial or municipal legislatures (as authorized by the NPC or NPCSC) that have jurisdiction over China’s five coastal special economic zones (SEZs);
+- Special economic zone regulations [经济特区法规] enacted by the provincial or municipal legislatures (as authorized by the NPC or NPCSC) that have jurisdiction over China’s five special economic zones (SEZs);

 Under the 2005 Regulations R&R Procedures, regulations and relevant legislative records should be submitted in ten bound copies.
 (Judicial interpretations are likely subject to similar requirements.)
-More than a decade later, the NPCSC is finally entering the Information Age.
+The NPCSC did not adapt to the Information Age until more than a decade later.
 Since January 1, 2017, all new local regulations have been recorded electronically via the NPC R&R Information Platform, according to the LAC’s R&R Report.
 New administrative regulations and judicial interpretations will gradually be recorded in the same way.

 The R&R Report also contains two sets of data on the number of legislation recorded since the start of the 12th NPC’s term and in 2017 alone (Figs. 1 and 2).
 During both periods, local regulations account for the vast majority (~90%) of lower-level legislation recorded.
 In 2017, more municipal regulations were recorded than provincial regulations, even though over the entire five-year period the latter outnumbered the former by roughly 3-to-2.
 More municipal regulations are being enacted because the 2015 amendment to the Legislation Law granted legislative powers to all cities with districts, thereby more than quintupling the number of municipal legislatures (from 49 to 273).
 Such a sweeping change presents a challenge to the NPCSC’s ability to effectively police all lower-level legislation, as we will discuss below.